ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 docker rm mycont
 ```

-- Show the list of all containers, and the `mycont` container is gone.
+- Show the list of all containers, and the `mycont` container is removed.

 ```bash
 docker ps -a